-- CRM database over 5 years. - Contract relationship management software 5 years
+- ◆ CRM database and web app over 5 years - Web app over 5 years

 An annual impairment review is carried out for each asset after it has been brought into use to reassess its remaining useful life and that it still meets the definition of an intangible asset.
 Provision is made for assets that are no longer deemed to give an ongoing benefit to the charity for a period of greater than 12 months.